How much are 1 bedroom apartments in Chicago?

 The Chicago Loop itself is actually less expensive on average than neighborhoods immediately to the north, east and west of downtown.
 If being close to work while saving a bit on rent is an important factor in your apartment search, consider exploring apartments for rent in Chicago's Loop neighborhood.

-Some NW side neighborhoods saw an increase in the average rent for 1 bedroom apartments.
+Some NW side neighborhoods saw an increase in the average rent for 1 bedroom apartments in Chicago.
 The neighborhoods with the most significant year-over-year increases were Bucktown, Avondale, and Logan Square in 2018.